Annie Kevans: WAMPAS Baby Stars

 Continuing on with her interest in reinvention and manipulation, Kevans painted the WAMPAS Baby Stars series in 2009, portraying starlets selected for stardom by the Western Association of Motion Picture Advertisers, between 1922 and 1934.
 The WAMPAS Constitution affirmed that each WAMPAS member should feel an "ever-present consciousness of his responsibility to the profession he publicizes, the industry he represents and to the public whose tendencies, thoughts and impulses he is such a factor in forming and directing".
 With this in mind, the girls were given new identities then presented to the world at the annual "WAMPAS Frolic", where their all American beauty could be celebrated and idealised.
 Although Joan Crawford, Mary Astor, and Fay Wray became Hollywood hits, most Baby Stars were not destined for stardom.
 Of the 143 girls, most were unable to pursue careers in the "talkies" and rapidly disappeared from public consciousness.
 Today, their images remain lost in Hollywood archives.

 Ship of Fools

 Kevans's solo exhibition at the Fine Art Society in 2009 featured successful men and women who have been dogged by depression, eating disorders, addiction and other forms of mental illnesses.
-Michael Jackson, Winston Churchill, Mark Twain, Drew Barrymore and Princess Diana all feature, alongside the tortured artists Van Gogh, Jackson Pollock and Georgia O'Keeffe.
+Michael Jackson, Winston Churchill, Mark Twain, Drew Barrymore and Diana, Princess of Wales all feature, alongside the tortured artists Van Gogh, Jackson Pollock and Georgia O'Keeffe.
 "I've always been interested in madness – there's a lot of it in my family," says Kevans, who was inspired by medieval images of European towns shipping their deranged inhabitants out to sea.
 The private view was held on board the Golden Hinde and was the first-ever exhibition to be staged on the reconstructed Tudor warship.
 "It's quite small, dark and miserable inside, which really brings the theme home," says Kevans.